rdalen/Boxify/docs/architecture.md

 - Mounting orientation
 - Defining mounting locations
 - Providing reference geometry
-- Measuring required dimensions
-- Passing information to the enclosure
+- Passing this information to the enclosure

 Because the enclosure depends only on the Adapter Plate, the PCB and enclosure remain loosely coupled.